exchange12rocks/naughty-plus-in-local-part/README.md

 * lufthansa.com - Adding an email address: "Your entry is invalid.
 Please enter an e-mail address in the e-mail format (example@domain.com).
 (60030)"
 * norwegian.com - Changing an email address: "Username is invalid".
 * secure.square-enix.com - Changing an email address: "The e-mail address is invalid.
 Please enter a valid e-mail address."
+* techtarget.com - The unsubscribe function does not work.
+Example for "user+tag@example.com": "There was an error processing your request. user tag@example.com: We could not find the necessary data in the URL."
 * theentertainerme.com - Unsubsribe links in email messages do not work.
 * travel.b-europe.com - "Please enter a valid email address".
 * uralairlines.ru - Markenting emails are sent to "`<part after the plus sign>@<domain>`".